edulution-io/edulution-mail/README.md

 A direct login in SOGO is currently not possible.
 The login is carried out via the URL "http://<MAILSERVER>/sogo-auth.php" with the GET parameter "token" or the authorization header.
 The token is then checked via the Edulution Mail API with Keycloak and if successful, you are redirected to the SOGO webmail.

+### CardDAV Global Address Books

+The global address books (GAL) are available via CardDAV/WebDAV for external clients.
+This allows integration with mail clients like Thunderbird, Apple Contacts, Android, etc.

+**Available address books:**
+- `/carddav/users/` - All users and aliases (read-only)
+- `/carddav/groups/` - All distribution lists/groups (read-only)

+**Features:**
+- Automatic synchronization every 60 seconds from the `edulution_gal` MySQL view
+- vCard 3.0 format support
+- Support for all standard CardDAV clients
+- No authentication required (read-only access to public GAL data)

+**Setup:** See [CARDDAV-SETUP.md](build/CARDDAV-SETUP.md) for detailed configuration instructions and client setup guides.

 ## Environment variables

 | Environment variables          | Required?         | Default                                            | Description                               |